How to Consider Men's Mental Health Problems?

 Conclusion: Changing the Narrative Around Men’s Mental Health

-Exploring the factors that contribute to mental health issues in men is essential for reducing the stigma surrounding mental health struggles.
+Exploring the factors that contribute to emotional issues in men is essential for reducing the stigma surrounding struggles.
 In this article, I’ve highlighted the impact of collapsing relationships and employment status as common causes for men’s mental health issues.
 We also explored how cultural myths around masculinity often prevent men from seeking help, which leads to greater suffering.